Group Testing: An Information Theory Perspective: Improved rates with near-constant tests-per-item

 Since we sample with replacement, some items may be in fewer than $L$ tests, but typically only slightly fewer, hence the terminology `near-constant'.
-This is a mathematical convenience that makes the analysis more tractable. \rev{The parametrization $L = \nu T/k$ is chosen because such scaling with $\nu = \Theta(1)$ turns out to be optimal, analogously to the scaling $p = \nu/k$ in Definition \ref{def:berndesign}.
+This is a mathematical convenience that turns out to simplify the analysis. \rev{The parametrization $L = \nu T/k$ is chosen because such scaling with $\nu = \Theta(1)$ turns out to be optimal, analogously to the scaling $p = \nu/k$ in Definition \ref{def:berndesign}.
 (In Section \ref{sec:constrained}, we will briefly survey a setting in which the number of tests per item is constrained to be much smaller than $O(T/k)$.)
 An intuitive reason as to why the above design may be preferable to the Bernoulli design is that it prevents any item from being included in too few tests.}

 While Definition \ref{def:const_col} suffices for our purposes, it is worth mentioning that it is one of a variety of related randomized designs that have appeared in the literature.
-Indeed, a variety of works have considered {\em (exactly-)constant tests-per-item} (see for example \cite{macula,mezard}).
-There is evidence that such matrices provide similar gains, but to our knowledge, this has not been proved in the same generality and rigour as the case of near-constant tests-per-item.
-In addition, matrices with a constant row weight have been considered \cite{chan-etal-1}, but with no proven gains over Bernoulli testing.
+Indeed, a variety of works have considered {\em (exactly) constant tests-per-item} (see for example \cite{macula,mezard}).
+We refer the reader to \cite{johnson-aldridge-scarlett} for a more detailed overview of the history, dating back at least as far as the early work of Kautz and Singleton \cite{kautz}.
+Other works have also considered constant items-per-test (row weight) designs (for example, \cite{chan-etal-1}) and doubly-regular designs with both constant row weight and constant column weight (for example, \cite{Tan2022}).
+Such designs are not needed in this chapter, but they can provide additional benefits in other contexts; see Sections \ref{sec:linear} and \ref{sec:sparse} for examples.

 We first present the rate achieved by the simple COMP algorithm (see Section \ref{sec:COMP}).

 \begin{theorem} Consider noiseless nonadaptive group testing with exact recovery and the small error criterion, with $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, and using the COMP algorithm for decoding.
 With a near-constant column weight design and an optimized parameter $\nu = \ln 2$, the maximum achievable rate using COMP is